Nivkh people

-The Nivkh, or Gilyak (also Nivkhs or Nivkhi, or Gilyaks; ethnonym: Нивхгу, Nʼivxgu (Amur) or Ниғвңгун, Nʼiɣvŋgun (E. Sakhalin) "the people"), are an indigenous ethnic group inhabiting the northern half of Sakhalin Island and the lower Amur River and coast on the adjacent Russian mainland and historically possibly parts of Manchuria.
+The Nivkh, or Gilyak (also Nivkhs or Nivkhi, or Gilyaks; ethnonym: Нивхгу, Nʼivxgu (Amur) or Ниғвңгун, Nʼiɣvŋgun (E. Sakhalin) "the people"), are an indigenous ethnic group inhabiting the northern half of Sakhalin Island and the lower Amur River and coast on the adjacent Russian mainland.
+Historically, they may have inhabited parts of Manchuria.

 Nivkh were traditionally fishermen, hunters, and dog breeders.
 They were semi-nomadic, living near the coasts in the summer and wintering inland along streams and rivers to catch salmon.
 The land the Nivkh inhabit is characterized as taiga forest with cold snow-laden winters and mild summers with sparse tree cover.
 The Nivkh are believed to be the original inhabitants of the region, and to derive from a proposed Neolithic people that migrated from the Transbaikal region during the Late Pleistocene.

 The Nivkh had long maintained trade and cultural relations with neighboring China and Japan.
-Previously within the Qing China sphere of influence, the Russian Empire annexed the region following two treaties in 1858 and 1860.
+Previously within Qing China's sphere of influence, the Russian Empire annexed the region following two treaties in 1858 and 1860.
 Subsequently, traditional Nivkh lifestyle was significantly altered by colonization and collectivization.
 Today, the Nivkh live in Russian-style housing and with the overfishing and pollution of the streams and seas, they have adopted many foods from Russian cuisine.
 The Nivkh practice shamanism, which is important for the winter Bear Festival, though some have converted to Russian Orthodoxy.